sampsonv/github-trending/README.md

 * 【2023-10-15】[rev1si0n / lamda](https://github.com/rev1si0n/lamda) - ⚡️ Android reverse engineering & automation framework | 史上最强安卓抓包/逆向/HOOK & 云手机/远程桌面/自动化辅助框架，你的工作从未如此简单快捷。
 ## Javascript

+* 【2023-12-28】[rphlr / 42-Evals](https://github.com/rphlr/42-Evals) - A curated collection of official 42 School evaluation sheets 📄✅, complete with a user-friendly web interface for streamlined navigation and self-assessment. 🖥️🚀 Explore, prepare, and excel in your peer evaluations.
+For the full experience, visit my web page!
+* 【2023-12-28】[naveeddogar / KING-MD](https://github.com/naveeddogar/KING-MD) - A Multi Device WhatsApp Bot Create By Naveed Dogar 🍁
 * 【2023-12-26】[you-dont-need / You-Dont-Need-Lodash-Underscore](https://github.com/you-dont-need/You-Dont-Need-Lodash-Underscore) - List of JavaScript methods which you can use natively + ESLint Plugin
 * 【2023-12-26】[zeon-studio / hugoplate](https://github.com/zeon-studio/hugoplate) - Hugoplate is a free starter template built with Hugo and TailwindCSS that will save you hours of work.
 * 【2023-12-26】[betaflight / betaflight-configurator](https://github.com/betaflight/betaflight-configurator) - Cross platform configuration tool for the Betaflight firmware